NJ Adoptions FAQ

 A: Adoption laws vary a lot from state to state, and adoption is an area of law where technical compliance with the law is very important.
 You’d be wise to at least consult with a qualified New Jersey adoption attorney for specifics about the law in New Jersey.

 A stepparent adoption in NJ requires that the parent whose relationship and rights are being terminated consent to the adoption.
-Usually the parent must sign a document consenting to the adoption, and usually the parent has a “window” of time in which to void that document, or the custodial parent has a time period in which to bring the adoption action before the court.
+Usually, the parent must sign a document consenting to the adoption, and the parent has a “window” of time to revoke that document, or the custodial parent has a time period to bring the adoption action before the court.
 In some states, the document may not be revoked once it’s signed by the parent.

 If the parent won’t sign the document, a New Jersey court will need to approve the termination of the parent’s relationship and rights.

-Even where the parent has consented in New Jersey, a court will need to find the adoption to be in the child’s best interest.
+Even where the parent has consented in New Jersey, a court must find that the adoption is in the child’s best interests.
 The factors the court will look at vary.
 The stability of the custodial parent’s marriage is one factor.

 The adoption will normally terminate almost all ties that the parent has to the child and provide those ties to the adoptive parent.
-These ties include rights to custody and visitation, the obligation to provide support, and, frequently, inheritance rights of the child and the adults.
+These ties include rights to custody and visitation, the obligation to provide support, and, frequently, the child’s and the adults’ inheritance rights.

 Q: Can I collect child support from the biological father if my husband has adopted my son?